Turbo Takeaways

 The National Council on Problem Gambling runs the National Problem Gambling Helpline Network.
 You can call their helpline number and get immediate assistance and advice on addiction problems.

-Whether it is a gambling debt or a combination of other types of debt, proper management is the key to handling them.
-If your debts have gotten out of your control, it is time to seek the help of debt relief options with a debt relief company or certified counselor.
+Whether it’s a gambling debt or a combination of other types of debt, proper management is the key to handling them.
+If your debts have gotten out of your control, it is time to consider debt relief options.